molepi-precmed/trans-qtls/README.md

 # Genomewide aggregated trans- effects (GATE) computational pipeline

 This pipeline is used to compute genome-wide trans scores in a target cohort and learn the “core genes”.
-The code in this repository was used to reporoduce in the analysis reported in:
+The code in this repository was used in the analysis reported in:

 *Iakovliev, A., McGurnaghan, S., Hayward, C., Colombo, M., Lipschutz, D., Spiliopoulou, A., Colhoun, H.M., McKeigue, P.M., 2023.
 Trans-eQTL effects on risk of type 1 diabetes: a test of the sparse effector (omnigenic) hypothesis of complex trait genetics.
 American Journal of Human Genetics (in press).*